ByeongHunKim/NestJS-boilerplate/README.md

 - `B1000` -
 - `B1100` -
 - `B1200` - `ConflictError` - Error occurs when a user attempts to recreate data that already exists
+- `B1300` - `NotFoundError` - Error occurs when requested resource could not be found